karencode/DataCleaningProject/codebook.md

 In particular, they are the variables that were computed averages (had a mean() in the variable name) or standard deviations (had a std() in the variable name) across one window of time (for one participant engaged in one activity).

-## Codebook
+### Codebook
 tidydata.txt  has 180 rows of 68 variables.
-The 68 variables are as follows:
+The 3rd through 68th variables are means of the body measurement for that subject & activity.
+Each value is continuous in the range of [-1,1].
+However, since each was also normalized into the range [-1, 1], none have units.

 1. subject: a subject ID (1-30)
 2. activity: a character string identifying the activity (Levels: WALKING WALKING_UPSTAIRS WALKING_DOWNSTAIRS SITTING STANDING LAYING)

-Each of the following are the means of the body measurement for that subject & activity.
-Each value is continuous in the range of [-1,1].
-However, since each was also normalized into the range [-1, 1], none of the following variables have units:

 3. timeBodyAcceleration.mean.x: The mean body acceleration in the x direction
 4. timeBodyAcceleration.mean.y: The mean body acceleration in the y direction
 5. timeBodyAcceleration.mean.z: The mean body acceleration in the z direction